|

 .....

-boats are still overlapped
+If the two boats are still overlapped

-to make a seamanlike rounding if Death Wish
+seamanlike rounding) if Death Wish

 is overlapped to leeward of her.